 To sharpen scissors, tear off a piece of foil and fold it a few times so that you have 4 layers of foil.
 Then cut the foil with your scissors a dozen times or so.
 The foil sharpens the blade and revives your scissors giving you clean cuts on any material.

 You can sharpen punches using the same method, but start with just one layer of foil, too thick and it will clog your punch.
-Slide a piece of foil into the punch and punch a number of shapes to sharpen the blade.
+Slide a piece of foil into the punch and press it a number of times to sharpen the edge of the blade.

 Do you have any tips for keeping your scissors and punches sharp?
 I’d love to hear them.